rd235/libvpoll-eventfd/man/vpoll.3.md

 }
 ```

-On a machine running a Linux Kernel providing eventfd/vpoll the output of this program is:
+On a machine running a Linux Kernel providing eventfd/vpoll or the vpoll device the output of this program is:

 ```
 timeout